garrett361/transformers_notes/main.typ

   N_"params" & approx (4 + 2E) L D^2 times ( 1 + cal(O) ( V / ( D L ) ) + cal(O) ( 1 / D ) ) .
-$<eq_approx_params_no_sharding> where the first term comes from the weight matrices#footnote[So, in the usual $E = 4$ case, the layers are twice as costly as the layers.];, the first omitted subleading correction term is the embedding matrix, and the last comes from biases, instances, and other negligible factors.
+$<eq_approx_params_no_sharding> where the first term comes from the weight matrices#footnote[So, in the usual $E = 4$ case, the layers are twice as costly as the layers.], the first omitted subleading correction term is the embedding matrix, and the last comes from biases, instances, and other negligible factors.
 The optimizer states cost double the model itself.